Scarabaeus1031/NEXAH/RESEARCH/theory_to_field_mapping.md

 → forming a **complete explanatory chain from theory to application**

+---

+## Scope

+This document provides a conceptual mapping between abstract operators
+and observed system behavior.

+It does not constitute a formal proof.

+---

 # 🧠 NEXAH — Theory to Field Mapping

 This document establishes the **explicit connection between the abstract structural theory (Γ, Δ, Ω)**